sl1pstream/pokemon-chess/README.md

 ## Usage

-Open `pokemon_chess.html` in a web browser to play.
+Open `pokemon_chess.html` in a web browser to play

-## Controls

-- Click pieces to select and move
-- Use Prev/Next buttons to review moves
-- Export/Import PGN files for game sharing